hanaldo/CLabsIoT/README.md

 ## Reset
 1. Power on the board by your computer through USB cable

-2. Keep pressing the 0 button immediately, hold until the RGB LED changes from White to Blue
+2. Keep pressing the 0 button IMMEDIATELY, hold until the RGB LED changes from White to Blue

 3. Then repeat the steps 4 to 7 from "Initial Setup"